Degeneration of Hodge structures over Picard modular surfaces

-Moreover $Q_D$ is a admissible parabolic of $G$ in the sense of \cite[Definition 4.5]{Pi} and the admissible parabolics are exactly those subgroups of the form $Q_{D'}$ for some isotropic $E$-line $D'$ of $V$. \end{prop} \begin{proof} Let $w_1,w_2,w_3$ be a \textit{parabolic basis} adapted to $D$.
+Moreover $Q_D$ is an admissible parabolic subgroup of $G$ in the sense of \cite[Definition 4.5]{Pi} and the admissible parabolic subgroups are exactly those subgroups of the form $Q_{D'}$ for some isotropic $E$-line $D'$ of $V$. \end{prop} \begin{proof} Let $w_1,w_2,w_3$ be a \textit{parabolic basis} adapted to $D$.
 The group $Q_D$ stabilizes the line $D$ and so it has to stabilize also $D^{\perp}$ the plan orthogonal to $D$.
 As $D$ is generated by $w_1$ and $D^{\perp}$ is generated by $w_1$ and $w_2$ we deduce the description of $Q_D$ in the statement.
 The unipotent radical of $Q_D$ is By imposing the condition of being elements of the group $G$, we find the equations in the statement.

 A computation shows that the elements of $T_{m,D}$ belong to $G$ and hence to $Q_D$.
 This torus is of dimension $4$ and so, by Remark \ref{extension}, it is maximal.